ticknerr/content-designer/README.md

 ## About

 Bugs and all, I'm adding this to GitHub in case other people can take it and improve upon it.
 I've had this idea for years that I'd like to build some sort of speed-boosting app for formatting learning material for Moodle, but I've never had the time or brain power.
 Finally, with LLMs becoming popular, I was able to rapidly generate an app and then perform several iterations to smooth things out.
 I realise this is not a perfect app, but it doesn't have to be at this point.
-The aim is really just to help a learning designer paste in ready-to-go content from Word Docs and apply some interactive formatting as quick as possible.
+The aim is really just to help a learning designer paste in ready-to-go content from Word Docs (as they chunk it) and apply some interactive formatting as quick as possible (then creating LMS artefacts like Moodle Book).
 The styling is based on my institution's branding, but the app could be customised to parameterise much of this.
 Cheers, Rolley

 ![Content Designer Interface](screenshot.png)
 *Transform educational content with intelligent formatting suggestions*